Distance - 42 miles

 Nothing so bad I can't ride, so he recommends just limping along the next 70 miles to Arcata and getting everything replaced there.

 We blindly set sight for town and find a Safeway with some WiFi.
 We try the phone again without luck - so opt for the tablet instead.
 We find the bike shop, which we conveniently would have passed the first time if I had just listened to Chris.
 It's also 1.3 miles directly into the wind.
+If we thought we knew wind before today, Crescent City proved us wrong.
+The first gust of wind took me across a full lane of traffic before I could correct it.
+Thankfully we had a tailwind for the most part.

 Then we're off to Walmart to get groceries and another cell phone.
 We like Google Maps a lot.
 And knowing where we are is helpful.
 Also, without these blog posts we will return with very little memory of this whirlwind tour.
 We can't even remember where we were this morning!